 Our diverse audience includes adults and children who live throughout Southern California, including LAUSD’s expansive community of nearly one million K-12 and adult students, their families, teachers and other employees.

 KLCS broadcasts 24 hours a day, seven days a week.
-We offer four on-air program channels:
+We offer three on-air program channels:

 KLCS’ original productions are seen in 53 markets outside Los Angeles.